Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/arch.rst

 Go to the admin console: `http://localhost:<port>/adm/`

-Let the most of our website pages have the following common parts:
+Most of our web pages have the following common parts:

 * Page title
 * Page footer